sanazy/Persian-Car-Licence-Plate-Detection-and-Recognition/README.md

 </p>

 As it can be seen, the precision, recall and mAP@0.5 (mAP calculated at IOU threshold 0.5) of both training and validation data reaches around 0.9 through training time.

+Note: You might encounter following error when you want to train the yolov7 model:
+`Indices should be either on cpu or on the same device as the indexed tensor` To handle this bug, some minor changes to `loss.py` file as mentioned in this [link](https://stackoverflow.com/questions/74372636/indices-should-be-either-on-cpu-or-on-the-same-device-as-the-indexed-tensor) will help.

 Here a few test images that their license plate are correctly predicted by trained model are shown.
 The model could correctly detect license plates and draw their corresponding bounding boxes in different circumstances with different angles and illumination.
 In addition, it could detect two or more license plates whenever more cars are available in the image: